More Help - Links

 - Google – Use this amazing site for searching free digitized books, maps, and research.
 Here is an article on using Google for genealogy, FamilySearchBlog - Using Google.

 - Genealogy Gophers – This is an easy to use website for over 80,000 digitized books and journals.
 The site will show a small image with the name and list were the information came from.
-For example, if you search just the surname Keenan, one entry shows the name in The Septs, V24.
-If you click on The Septs V24, it will then display the page(s).

 - Digital Public Library of America Family Research Guide – Some highlights are: family photos, Bibles, maps and yearbooks.
 There is information for Canada.